kirbah/leetcode/README.md

 https://betterprogramming.pub/work-on-leetcode-problems-in-vs-code-5fedf1a06ca1

+- Open https://leetcode.com/problemset/ page and find requests in F12.
+- Open command prompt in VS Code, type `leetcode user -c`
-- Locate the cookie key there.
+- Find graphql request and locate the cookie key there.
 Copy full cookie.
-- Open terminal, type `leetcode user -c`
+It should be long (around 10 lines)
 - Enter username and this cookie value.